 Why do I look pregnant from bloating?

 A swollen belly that looks like pregnancy can be due to IBS or from a condition called ascites.
 This condition can be related to liver problems, so it is advisable to contact a doctor.

 What causes lower vs. upper abdominal bloating?

 Upper abdominal bloating may be related to slow movement of the stomach contents in the small intestine called gastroparesis, swallowing air while eating, an infection, or overeating.
 Lower abdominal bloating can be from constipation, IBS, gas caused by food intolerance, or fluid retention.

 I have had a sudden change in bowel movements and have frequent bloating.
 What could this be?

 The doctor should check for any sudden changes in bowel habits with bloating.
-In rare cases, these symptoms could be related to ovarian cancer or colon cancer.
+In rare cases, these symptoms could be related to any cancer located in the abdomen.